newstime/breakdance/README.md

 line, two links are generated, both pointing to the same resource, one at the end of the first line, and the other at the beginning of the next.

+### Font Profiles

+A font profile is used to tell the typesetter the widths of each of the characters in the font.
+This information is required, and must be accurate for typesetting to work.

+A number of font profiles are included in config/font_profiles, which match the respectively named fonts.

+Crimson Text is a great font for typesetting and has an open font license, so is free to use, and highly recommended.
+(Thank you Nicolas Spalinger & Victor Gaultney)

+#### Creating Font Profiles

+To create a font profile, use the font_profiler tool in the tools directory, which is an html file.

+Open tools/font_profile.html in a text editor, and update the commented sections to reflect the font you wish to profile.
+Namely, loading, and updating the profiles object hash, which directs the profiler.

+After updating the code, load the webpage in a browser and give it a moment to work.
+The profile should be spewed out as json.
+You may copy this, save to a file in config/font_profiles, with the .json extension.

+#### Configuring Typesetter with a Font Profile

+Choosing the font profile is done on line 42 in main.rb.

+Currently, this must be done manually and the server restarted.
+This would be better as a specifiable option in the api, but this is how it works for now.

 ### Installation

 Note: You need a functional installation of Ruby, version 2.